Pigeon Creek, OH

 42 people

-As of 2023, 5.9% of Pigeon Creek, OH residents (57 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 5.9% of Pigeon Creek, OH residents (57 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Pigeon Creek, OH was 5.18%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Pigeon Creek, OH compared to that of it's neighboring and parent geographies.